2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-This option allows the Academy to contact you to present or co-present an annual meeting session, webinar, or other public speaking opportunity.
+This option allows the Academy to contact you to present or co-present on an Academy-related professionalism or public policy topic for an actuarial club, employer group, or other external event.

-- Volunteering for the Academy's content reviewer pool
+- Volunteer for the Academy content reviewer pool

 -